Configuring Windows Event Forwarding

 Enter a name and description for the subscription.

 For Destination Log, confirm that Forwarded Events is selected.
-For Defender for Identity to read the events, the destination log must be Forwarded Events.
+For ATA to read the events, the destination log must be Forwarded Events.

 Select Source computer initiated and click Select Computers Groups.

 - Enter the name of the domain controller in the Enter the object name to select field.
 Then click Check Names and click OK.

 Click Select Events.